Teach2Breach/dll-builder/README.md

 Creates a DLL that runs a payload once injected into a process.

 ### Educational purposes only
-Do not use this project maliciously.
+Don't use this project maliciously.

 ### License
 This project is licensed under the terms of the MIT license.